-Indicators, Targets & Strategies for the success of Our Economy Economy 3 - Equitable improvement in living standards Indicators, Targets & Strategies for successful performance In the Dir ections of becoming Baseline data Direction of movement from baseline Income inequality Econ03.01 The Gini coefficient for equivalised disposable household income moves on Econ 3 A country where economic opportunity, growth & prosperity are equitably shared & living standards improve continuously for all.
-In 2017/18, the Gini coefficient for equivalised disposable household income was 0.328.
-Compared to 2003/04 when the coefficient was 0.306, income inequality has No data update available.
-The longer term trend has been negative. progressively from the baseline towards zero.
-Soc 3 Inclusive, welcoming & enabling. worsened.
-Source: ABS 6523.0 - Household Income & Wealth - Soc 6 A society of equals.
-Wealth inequality Econ03.01.01 The Gini coefficient for household net worth (wealth) moves on progressively from Econ 3 A country where economic opportunity, growth & prosperity are equitably shared & living standards improve continuously for all.
+In dicator s, To argets & Strategies f or the success of Our Ec onomy Econ оту 3 - Equitable impro vement in living standa rds Indicators, Targets & Strategies for successful performance In the Dire ctions of becoming Baseline data Direction of movement from baseline Income inequality Econ03.01 The Gini coefficient for equivalised disposable household income moves on progressively from Econ 3 A country where economic opportunity, growth & prosperity are equitably shared & living standards improve continuously for all.
+Inclusive, In 2017/18, the Gini coefficient for equivalised disposable household income was 0.328.
+Compared to 2003/04 when the coefficient was 0.306, income inequality has worsened.
+No data update available. the baseline towards zero.
+Soc Soc 3 6 welcoming & enabling.
+A society of equals.
+Source: ABS 6523.0 - Household Income & Wealth Wealth inequality Econ03.01.01 The Gini coefficient for household net worth (wealth) moves on progressively from the baseline towards zero.
+Econ 3 A country where economic opportunity, growth & prosperity are equitably shared & living standards improve continuously for all.
 In 2017/18, the Gini coefficient for household net worth (wealth) was 0.621.
-Compared to 2003/04 when the coefficient was 0.573, wealth inequality has No data update available.
-The longer term trend has been negative. the baseline towards zero.
-Soc 3 Inclusive, welcoming & enabling. worsened.
-Source: ABS 6523.0 - Household Income & Wealth - Soc 6 A society of equals.
-Distribution of national wealth - corporations versus wage earners Econ03.01.02 The share of annual national income (GDP) returned as wages rises Econ 3 A country where economic opportunity, growth & prosperity are equitably shared & living standards improve continuously for all.
+Compared to 2003/04 when the coefficient was 0.573, wealth inequality has worsened.
+No data update available.
+Soc Soc 3 Inclusive, welcoming & enabling.
+A society of equals.
+Source: ABS 6523.0 - Household Income & Wealth Distribution of national wealth - corporations versus wage earners Econ03.01.02 The share of annual national income (GDP) returned as wages rises Econ 3 A country where economic opportunity, growth & prosperity are equitably shared & living standards improve continuously for all.
 In 1975, 62% of national income went to Australians in wages and the share that went to corporate profits was 17%.
-In 2021, only 51% of national income went to Australians in wages and the share that No data update available.
-The longer term trend continuously and the share devoted to corporate profits declines continuously until such time as the Gini coefficient for Econ 2 A model of employment planning & justice in industry transition.
+In 2021, only 51% of national income went to Australians in wages and the share that No data update available. continuously and the share devoted to corporate profits declines continuously until such time as the Gini coefficient for Econ 2 A model of employment planning & justice in industry transition.
 A nation fairly raising & sharing its went to corporate profits had almost doubled to 30%.
-Between 1975 and 2021, there was a steady trend in decline of wages and a rise in has been negative. equivalised wealth. corporate profits as
+Between 1975 and 2021, there was a steady trend in decline of wages and a rise in has been negative.